← Back to Blog

 Pros

-• Fine-tuning and direct model access available
+• Fine-tuning and custom training

 Cons

-• No built-in conversation history or workflow management
+• No built-in orchestration/memory

 Usage Example